Capua: Ancient era

-The name of Capua comes from the Etruscan Capeva.
-The meaning is 'City of Marshes'.
-Its foundation is attributed by Cato the Elder to the Etruscans, and the date given as about 260 years before it was "taken" by Rome.
-If this is true it refers not to its capture in the Second Punic War (211 BC) but to its submission to Rome in 338 BC, placing the date of foundation at about 600 BC, while Etruscan power was at its highest.
-In the area several settlements of the Villanovian civilization were present in prehistoric times, and these were probably enlarged by the Oscans and subsequently by the Etruscans.
+Capua's name comes from the Etruscan Capeva, which means 'City of Marshes'.
+Its foundation is attributed by Cato the Elder to the Etruscans, and the date is given as about 260 years before it was "taken" by Rome.
+That, if true, refers not to its capture in the Second Punic War (211 BC), but to its submission to Rome in 338 BC.
+That places the date of foundation at about 600 BC, while Etruscan power was at its highest.
+In the area, several settlements of the Villanovian civilization were present in prehistoric times.
+These were probably enlarged by the Oscans, and subsequently by the Etruscans.

-Etruscan supremacy in Campania came to an end with the Samnite invasion in the latter half of the 5th century BC.
+Etruscan supremacy in Campania came to an end with the Samnites' invasion in the latter half of the 5th century BC.

-About 424 BC it was captured by the Samnites and in 343 BC besought Roman help against its conquerors.
-Capua entered into alliance with Rome for protection against the Samnite mountain tribes, along with its dependent communities Casilinum, Calatia, Atella, so that the greater part of Campania now fell under Roman supremacy.
+In about 424 BC, Capua was captured by the Samnites, and in 343 BC, it sought Roman help against its conquerors.
+They allied for protection against the Samnite mountain tribes, along with its dependent communities of Casilinum, Calatia, Atella and so the greater part of Campania now fell under Roman supremacy.
 The citizens of Capua received the civitas sine suffragio (citizenship without the vote).